SleepyEngi/NDPTools/Readme.txt

 -Settings:
 -Priority mode: Oldest to make the original take priority, and newest to make the highest .### number take priority

-Syncronize data block names
+Synchronize data block names
--Syncronizes all data block names to be the same as their object names.
+-Synchronizes all data block names to be the same as their object names.
 Useful for cleaning up incorrect old names in the data dropdown.

 Convert particles to curves:
--Converts a particle system to curves and automatically sets up it's surface object, uv map, and adds a geometry nodes modifier.
+-Converts a particle system to curves and automatically sets up its surface object, uv map, and adds a geometry nodes modifier.
 -If a pre-existing curves object exists, it copies all data and modifiers from that object and restores it to the new curves object.
 -Useful for using the old particle system combing and then quickly converting it back to the new hair curves
 -Settings: